 The reference level in dB SPL configuration allows a specific SPL value to be associated with the stored reference level value.
-In this way whenever the post-fader digital and analog monitor outputs are at their reference level, either through activating the reference level function or manually adjusting the rotary level control, the Model 790's display will show the configured SPL level.
-Whenever the post-fader digital and analog monitor outputs are not at the reference value the display will show the current value, in dB, relative to the reference level.
+In this way whenever the post-fader monitor outputs are at their reference level, either through activating the reference level function or manually adjusting the rotary level control, the Model 790's display will show the configured SPL level.
+Whenever the post-fader monitor output is not at the reference value the display will show the current value, in dB, relative to the reference level.
 The reference level in dB SPL can be configured over a range of 70.0 to 100.0 dB in 1.0-dB steps.
 In many applications using the default value of 85 would be appropriate, reflecting the widely used audio-for-picture 85 dB monitoring reference level.
 (Typically this 85 dB is really 85 dBC, indicating that a C-weighting filter has been applied to the measurement.)
-Other common reference SPL values, such as 82 dB and 87 dB, are well within the allowable range.
+Other common reference SPL values. such as 82 dB and 87 dB, are well within the allowable range.